 2025 AOC Award Winners

-Every year AOC recognizes individuals and units for their outstanding performance in furthering the aims of the association in support of the United States or Allied Electronic Warfare (EW), Electromagnetic Spectrum Operations (EMSO), Cyber-Electromagnetic Activity (CEMA), and Information Operations (IO).
+Every year, AOC recognizes individuals and units for their outstanding performance in furthering the aims of the association in support of the United States or Allied achievements in electromagnetic warfare, electromagnetic spectrum operations, cyber-electromagnetic activity, and information operations.

 Please join us in celebrating this year’s award winners for their exemplary service to our community!